Stepaside Ironworks Circular

 It's good to walk, so why not step out and sample some of the walks your neighbourhood has to offer.
 This walk which starts and finishes at the Stepaside Ironworks car park is one of a number of town and country walks which have been produced by Pembrokeshire County Council.

 This short walk takes in the historic industrial sites of Stepaside Ironworks and Grove Colliery.
-It links with the Miners Walk - both long and short versions - as well as the Stepaside to Saundersfoot Walk.
+It links with the Miners Walk as well as the Stepaside to Saundersfoot Walk.
 All four walks offer a fascinating glimpse into Pembrokeshire's industrial past as well as beautiful views of the local landscape.

 Additionally, long sections of all these walks utilise the new multi-user path, a path which is accessible to walkers of all ages and abilities.